-By the end of the Medieval period, the Highlands was more or less firmly part of the Scottish kingdom.
-The Lordship of the Isles had been suppressed and the far north and west no longer part of the Norse empire.
+By the end of the medieval period, the Highlands was more or less firmly part of the Scottish kingdom.
+The Lordship of the Isles had been suppressed and the far north and west were no longer part of the Norse empire.
 However, this political relationship was not always smooth, as shown by support by many of the Highland clans for the Stewart cause.
 The Protestant Reformation swept through the Highlands as in other areas of Scotland, though some clans held to the Catholic religion.
-Religious change and strife are major features in life for much of the period, often tied to kin, political, and regional identity.
+Religious change and strife are major features in life for much of the period, often tied to kin, and political and regional identity.
 This often led to conflict, both social and martial.

-Following on from the Medieval period, much of the Highlands was Gaelic speaking until at least the early 20th century.
-As much of the discussion about Gaelic Post-Medieval culture focusses on the Western Isles, there is scope for more focus on the mainland, and indeed the eastern Highlands (but see Cathcart 2006).
+Following on from the medieval period, much of the Highlands was Gaelic speaking until at least the early 20th century.
+As much of the discussion about Gaelic post-medieval culture focusses on the Western Isles, there is scope for more focus on the mainland, and indeed the eastern Highlands (but see Cathcart 2006).

-Many of the political upheavals common to all three kingdoms in the period found local expression in the Highlands, and the region was often a driver for conflict and change across the British Isles.
+Many of the political upheavals common to all three kingdoms in the post-medieval period found local expression in the Highlands, and the region was often a driver for conflict and change across the British Isles.

 In the period after the First World War and into the middle of the 20th century it could be argued that Highland society in many ways had ceased to exist as a distinct unit with its own social structure and institutions, although its Gaelic culture has lived on.
-Land issues, building on histories of landownership, clearance, resistance, resettlement, continue to reverberate at the present day and play a part in shaping political discourse in modern Scotland, and archaeology has a role to play in this discourse (Dalglish 2013).
+Land issues, building on histories of landownership, clearance, resistance and resettlement, continue to reverberate in the present day and play a part in shaping political discourse in modern Scotland, and archaeology has a role to play in this discourse (Dalglish 2013).
 Memory, identity, and the place of archaeology and heritage in current political and social debate on the future of the Highland region has been a focus of study for archaeologists (Basu 2000; Jones 2012; Jones 2011).

 10.1.2 Previous Work